ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/symbols.md

 ### Compression

 Debug information could be compressed at various points in the process.
-We don't currently utilize this in Chromium OS.
+We don't currently utilize this in ChromiumOS.

 ### Compile